 Buzzard is 3/4 of an acre in size.
 It was stocked at the beginning of 2011, opened for fishing in 2012 and then re stocked in 2020 when further fish were added to boost stocks.
 Buzzard is an ideal water for those interested in taking up fishing.

 Buzzard has 20 pegs.

-About two-thirds of an acre in size, Buzzard was stocked at the beginning of 2012 and opened for fishing in 2011 when further fish were added to boost stocks.
-With 21 pegs it now holds a good head of mirror, common and F1 carp between 4oz and 3lbs as well as good numbers of roach and rudd around the 8oz mark.
+It now holds a good head of mirror, common and F1 carp between 4oz and 3lbs as well as good numbers of roach and rudd around the 8oz mark.
 About three-quarters of the fish are carp.
+Carp up to 15lbs.

-Whilst most anglers fish the pole, Buzzard is also a decent waggler water with banks which slope at 45 degrees and an average depth of between six and seven feet, although in parts it drops to as much as nine feet.
+Whilst most anglers fish the pole, Buzzard is also a decent waggler water with banks which slope at 45 degrees and an average depth of between 6 and 7 feet, although in parts it drops to as much as 9 feet.

-As with any water it pays to feed little and often to get the fish going and to hold them in your swim, but Buzzard is one of those waters where anglers tend not to measure their catches by weight but by the number of fish caught – which usually runs to over 100 in a typical four-hour session!
-The match record, set in 2014, stands at 86lbs.
+As with any water it pays to feed little and often to get the fish going and to hold them in your swim, but Buzzard is one of those waters where anglers tend not to measure their catches by weight but by the number of fish caught!